sahilpatel09/sahilpatel09.github.io/blog/gradient/gradient-generator.md

 tags: ['React.js', 'Tailwindcss' ]
 ---

 A gradient generator seems fun.
-I do mostly use mycolors.space website to generate gradient in different formats.
-In the weekend I decided to make my own gradient generator and I have made a similar clone of mycolors.space.
+I do mostly use mycolor.space website to generate gradient in different formats.
+In the weekend I decided to make my own gradient generator and I have made a similar clone of mycolor.space.
 Take a look at the demo here.

 You can find the source code of the project here and the live demo here.